StampDutyBack logoStampDutyBack

 First-time buyer relief reduced

-The nil-rate threshold dropped from £425,000 to £300,000.
-The maximum property value for relief fell from £625,000 to £500,000.
+The nil-rate threshold dropped from £425,000 to £300,000, and the maximum property value for relief fell from £625,000 to £500,000.
+Above £500,000, first-time buyers get no relief and pay standard rates.

 Additional dwelling surcharge increased to 5%